frankstepanski/node-express-course/week3/readme.md

 **JSON Browser Extensions**

 Although we can view JSON in the browser, it is not very readable.
 To make it easier to read, we can install a browser extension that will format the JSON for us.
-Many browsers have extensions that will do this.
-A common one is [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en).
+Many browsers have extensions to format JSON in a readable format such as [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en).

 ![json chrome extension](images/json-browser-extension.png)